-- □ vnotch_nonlinear.out this output file contains details of model data, assigned attributes and selected statistics of the analysis. - □ vnotch_nonlinear.mys this is the LUSAS results file which is loaded automatically into the ♀ Treeview to allow results processing to take place.
+- □ vnotch\nonlinear.out this output file contains details of model data, assigned attributes and selected statistics of the analysis. - □ vnotch\nonlinear.mys this is the LUSAS results file which is loaded automatically into the Treeview to allow results processing to take place.

 If errors are listed that for some reason you cannot correct, a file is provided to recreate the model information correctly, allowing a subsequent analysis to be run successfully.
+You may download this file from the user area of the LUSAS website.

-□ vnotch_nonlinear_modelling.vbs carries out the complete nonlinear material modelling of the example.
+□ vnotch\nonlinear\modelling.lvb carries out the complete nonlinear material modelling of the example.

-File New Start a new model file.
-If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file.
-Enter the file name as vnotch_nonlinear File Script > Run Script To re-create the model, select the file vnotch_nonlinear_modelling.vbs located in the \< LUSAS Installation Folder >\ Examples \ Modeller directory.
+New Start a new model file.
+If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file. • Enter the file name as vnotch_nonlinear • Use the default User-defined working folder. • Ensure an Analysis category of 2D Inplane is set. • Click the OK button.
+Note.
+There is no need to enter any other new model details when a script is run to build a model, since the contents of the script will overwrite any other settings made.
+File Script > Run Script To recreate the model, select the file vnotch_nonlinear_modelling.lvb that was downloaded and placed in a folder of your choosing.
+Rerun the analysis to generate the results.